Canvas Tutorial: an arc is defined by two angles

-The arc is the basis for many geometric figures, but it always has a symmetrical shape.
+The arc is the basis for many geometric figures, it has a symmetrical shape and may be defined from two angles.

-The arc method depends on a position and two angles
+The arc method depends on a position, a radius and two angles

 The arc function has six parameters: